Direct Deposit Q & A

 Canada Revenue Agency (CRA) wants to make it easier for Canadians to sign up for its direct deposit service or change their existing account information by creating an enrollment process that can be accessed through financial institutions.

-We can now offer this enrollment service to you, giving you the ability to simply and securely transmit your direct deposit enrollment information to the CRA when you log onto our online banking.
-You will then be able to receive the following CRA payments through direct deposit: the new Canada Emergency Response Benefit, income tax refund, Canada child benefit, goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit and related provincial and territorial payments.
+This enrollment service is available for you, giving you the ability to simply and securely transmit your direct deposit enrollment information to the CRA when you log onto our online banking.
+You will then be able to receive the following CRA payments through direct deposit: income tax refund, Canada child benefit, goods and services tax/harmonized sales tax (GST/HST) credit, Canada workers benefit and related provincial and territorial payments.

 QUESTIONS AND ANSWERS

 Direct deposit is a secure electronic transfer of funds deposited directly into your account at KCCU.
 Direct deposit replaces the need to issue payments by paper cheque.

 Q2: Who is eligible to enroll in the direct deposit service through financial institutions?

 Canadian taxpayers.
 If an individual has never filed a tax return with the CRA, they are not eligible to sign up for the CRA direct deposit service through their financial institution.